pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="SplitXML"></a>SplitXML
 This processor splits an XML file into multiple separate FlowFiles, each comprising a child or descendant of the original root element.

+### <a name="SpringContextProcessor"></a>SpringContextProcessor
+A Processor that supports sending and receiving data from application defined in Spring Application Context via predefined in/out MessageChannels.

 ### <a name="StoreInKiteDataset"></a>StoreInKiteDataset
 No description is given for this processor.